 Similar findings by the Office of Naval Research links a healthy gut with better mood and behavior with the promise of preventing or curing neurological disorders such as anxiety and depression, as well as PTSD.

-“When our gut microbiome is traumatized, so is our brain,” says certified integrative nutrition coach Connie Rogers.
+“When your gut microbiome is traumatized, so is your brain,” says certified integrative nutrition coach Connie Rogers.

 Scientists refer to the microbiome as the communities of microorganisms that inhabit your skin, mouth, gut, and other parts of your body.
 Like fingerprints, no two microbiomes are the same.
 The trillions of microbes in the intestinal tract profoundly impact human biology — digesting food, regulating the immune system, and even transmitting signals to the brain that alter mood and behavior.

 In her book Path To a Healthy Mind & Body, Rogers discusses how the foods you eat can affect your mood due to the brain to stomach connection known as the gut/brain axis.

 “This means your gut bacteria directly influence every system in the body including endocrine, metabolic, immune, digestive, the peripheral system, the enteric nervous system, and your central nervous system (CNS),” says Rogers.
 “The enteric nervous system has a direct relationship with happy, joyful, upbeat emotions as well as depression, anger, and anxiety.”

 The peripheral system, says Rogers, is a social system that interacts together with your CNS and your body.
 Bodily functions involve the skin, muscles, heart, stomach, and intestines.
 The CNS can be stressed by many factors, including poor quality foods, imbalances in cortisol levels, and endocrine disruptors.